siananigans/Data-mining/docs/proposal/proposal.md

 ### Breakdown of work

 Our strategy is to split the work down the middle.
-Taking two methods of outlier detection and runnning the datasets over them.
-Gathere all results and
+Taking two methods of outlier detection each and runnning the datasets over them.
+Next we will gather all results, compare and contrast with eachother and document them in a format that can be accessed from the application.
+The aplication will be split backend and front end.
+Any other work that arises will be split as well as the documentation.

 #### Student 1: Shannon